-- 1. "Radiologic technologist registration" means the registration issued by the Department which permits a person to apply x-radiation or ionizing radiation to any part of the human body for diagnostic purposes, includes the administration of parenteral and enteral contrast media and administration of other medications or procedures incidental to radiologic examinations. - 2.
-"Nuclear medicine technologist registration" means the registration which permits a person to perform in vivo imaging and measurement procedures and in vitro non-imaging laboratory studies, to prepare radiopharmaceuticals, and to administer diagnostic and therapeutic doses of radiopharmaceuticals to human beings while under the supervision of a licensed practitioner who is identified as an authorized user on a Department license that authorizes the medical use of radioactive material. - 3.
-"Radiation therapist registration" means the registration issued by the Department which permits a person to apply x-radiation and the ionizing radiation emitted from particle accelerators, cobalt-60 units and sealed sources of radioactive material to human beings for therapeutic purposes while under the supervision of a licensed radiation oncologist or a board certified radiologist who is identified as an authorized user by the Department to possess and apply x-radiation and the ionizing radiation emitted from particle accelerators, cobalt-60 units and sealed sources of radioactive material to human beings for therapeutic purposes.
+- 1. "Radiologic technologist registration" means the registration which permits a person to apply x-radiation or ionizing radiation to any part of the human body for diagnostic purposes. - 2.
+"Nuclear medicine technologist registration" means the registration which permits a person to perform in vivo imaging and measurement procedures and in vitro nonimaging laboratory studies, to prepare radiopharmaceuticals, and to administer diagnostic and therapeutic doses of radiopharmaceuticals to human beings while under the supervision of a licensed practitioner who is identified as an authorized user on a Department license that authorizes the medical use of radioactive material. - 3.
+"Radiation therapist registration" means the registration which permits a person to apply x-radiation and the ionizing radiation emitted from particle accelerators, cobalt-60 units and sealed sources of radioactive material to human beings for therapeutic purposes while under the supervision of a licensed radiation oncologist or a board certified radiologist who is identified as an authorized user by the Department to possess and apply x-radiation and the ionizing radiation emitted from particle accelerators, cobalt-60 units and sealed sources of radioactive material to human beings for therapeutic purposes.

 - Rule 7.3.2 General Requirements: An applicant for registration shall submit to the Department, verified under oath, written evidence in form and content satisfactory to the Department that the applicant: - 1.
-Is a United States citizen or has status as a legal resident alien, which is a continuing requirement for registration. - 2.
-Has not been declared mentally incompetent by any court, and if any such decree has ever been rendered, that the decree has since been changed, which is a continuing requirement for registration. - 3.
-Is free from dependency on alcohol or drugs, which is a continuing requirement for registration. - 4.
+Is of good moral character, which is a continuing requirement for registration. - 2.
+Is a United States citizen or has status as a legal resident alien, which is a continuing requirement for registration. - 3.
+Has not been convicted of a crime relating to dishonest or unethical conduct, which is a continuing requirement for registration. - 4.
+Has not been declared mentally incompetent by any court, and if any such decree has ever been rendered, that the decree has since been changed, which is a continuing requirement for registration. - 5.
+Is free from dependency on alcohol or drugs, which is a continuing requirement for registration. - 6.
 Has not had a license or registration in medical radiation technology suspended or revoked in any other state, jurisdiction, or country, which is a continuing requirement for registration.